xhulio23/pandas-challenge/README.md

 I had a lot of fun doing this project.
 At first it felt overwhelming, but with the guidance and some of the input codes that were there already, it made this project much easier to complete.

-When opening the project file, please download it first.
+When opening the project file, please download it first, due to some codes that are large are getting cut off.

 I did get a few debugs in which after numerous of hours of trying, it was no luck.
 The error message was "% Passing Math, size_passing_math" column not found.